Journal Entry: September 2008

 But I always felt alone: this was where the realisation that actually the only person any one of us has in life is ourselves finally came home to me.
 It took me a long while to realise that this was in fact a good place to be.

-When I was alone (my car was hell for me for over two years: it was like being trapped in a parallel universe with the demon!
+When I was alone, especially in my car it was hell for me for over two years: it was like being trapped in a parallel universe with the demon!
 You can read about the importance of understanding the demon in your head here) my ego would tell me to leave.
-It would tell me that I didn’t need Rich for anything: I earnt as much as him now!
-I could pay my own way, I was thinner, looked good, could meet someone else: someone who had not fucked someone else!
+It would tell me that I didn’t need Danny for anything: I earnt as much as him now; I could pay my own way, I was thinner, looked good, could meet someone else: someone who had not fucked someone else!
 Oh the list goes on and on.
-Why do you think I wrote all those lists in my journal or in Rich’s cards?
+Why do you think I wrote all those lists in my journal or in Danny’s cards?
 To keep me there, to give me something to shut my ego up!

 I say in this entry that it ‘was the real me’: my strong personality.
 But I was wrong: my strong personality is what got us here today, it was my ego that I had to learn to conrol.